nel-lab/mesmerize-napari/README.md

 ![cnmf](./screenshots/cnmf_prototype.gif)

 # Streaming demo
 Napari can stream calcium imaging movies in realtime while pyqtgraph is used to show calcium traces.
-Please note that due to limitations of GIFs images/animations this GIF doesn't fully represent the high level of responsiveness and interactivity during live streaming.
+Please note that due to limitations of GIF images, this GIF doesn't fully represent the high level of responsiveness and interactivity during live streaming.
 ![streaming](./screenshots/napari_streaming.gif)

 ## Creating a working environment